by Ross West

 We rolled her out of the water and got her all bunched up in a towel.

 I took her hand and gave it a squeeze and a little shake.
-“You can always come back.”
-“Promise?” she asked, her face lighting up.
+“Promise,” I told her.

 I waved back.
 “What a cutie.”

 “Hope we see her again,” Mary said.

 We just stood there in the parking lot like neither of us wanted to leave.
 Mary loosened the hair she had pinned up.
 It fell halfway down her back, and she pulled it into a ponytail.